Valuation Office Agency

-The Valuation Office Agency is a government body in Great Britain.
-It is an executive agency of His Majesty's Revenue and Customs.
+The Valuation Office Agency was an executive agency of His Majesty's Revenue and Customs until 31 March 2026, at which time it was abolished - scrapped in the Government's press release -with its functions subsumed into HMRC.
+The terms "Valuation Office(r)" (VO) are still widely used for its functions and staff, although it is no longer an "Agency".

-The agency values properties for the purpose of Council Tax and for non-domestic rates in England and Wales (in Scotland this function is performed by the Scottish Assessors).
+The VO values properties for the purpose of Council Tax and for non-domestic rates in England and Wales (in Scotland this function is performed by the Scottish Assessors).
 This work is undertaken on behalf of the Department for Levelling Up, Housing and Communities in England, and the Welsh Government in Wales.
-It also incorporates the rent officer service which determines fair rents on those properties which remain under rent control and the local housing allowance.
+It also incorporates the rent officer service which determines fair rents on those properties which remain under rent control, and the local housing allowance.

-Across Great Britain, including Scotland, the agency also provides additional valuation services to HM Revenue and Customs through its District Valuer Services business stream.
+Across Great Britain, including Scotland, the VO also provides additional valuation services to HM Revenue and Customs through its District Valuer Services business stream.
 This includes property valuations for the purpose of assessing taxes, such as capital gains and inheritance tax.
-District Valuer Services also provide a wide range of valuation services to the public sector, such as asset valuations for resource accounting and compulsory purchase advice on the purchase and sale of property, specialist building surveying advice, and valuation of mineral-bearing property, landfill sites and plant and machinery.
+District Valuer Services also provides a wide range of valuation services to the public sector, such as asset valuations for resource accounting and compulsory purchase advice on the purchase and sale of property, specialist building surveying advice, and valuation of mineral-bearing property, landfill sites, and plant and machinery.

-Since April 2008 following a restructure, District Valuer Services has been divided into National and Central Services, who look after the agency's statutory services to HMRC, and Commercial Services who provide commercial property valuation services to the public sector.
+In April 2008, following a restructure, District Valuer Services were divided into National and Central Services, who look after the VO's statutory services to HMRC, and Commercial Services which provide commercial property valuation services to the public sector.

-The predecessors of the Valuation Office Agency were the separate Valuation Office organisations in England and Wales (established in 1910) and in Scotland (established in 1911).
-The Valuation Office Agency was created as a merger of these two and became a Next Steps Agency of the Inland Revenue on 30 September 1991.
+The predecessors of the Valuation Office were the separate Valuation Office organisations in England and Wales (established in 1910) and in Scotland (established in 1911).
+The Valuation Office Agency was subsequently created as a merger of these two and became a Next Steps Agency of the Inland Revenue on 30 September 1991.

-The VOA employs 3,990 people (full-time equivalent) in 86 offices.
+The VO employs 3,990 people (full-time equivalent) in 86 offices.